 “Do you know whether there are a lot of guys on the other teams that never played football before?
 I don’t think so.”

 “Yes!
 That’s true.
 That’s one of the reasons we can’t make comparisons between us and Lehman,” I said.
 “You just proved the point I was making.”

 “But how else are you going to estimate what the score might be?
 You have to compare the results of every game to figure that out.
 That’s the only way you can do it.”

 “We don’t worry about what the score might be.
 We worry about how their other team’s defensive line is compared to our offensive line, and vice versa.
 Think about it, you do the same thing in basketball.
-You look at the height of the players on each team and how many three point shots each makes and how good they are at making free throws and whether they commit a lot of fouls or not.
+You look at the height of the players on each team and how many three point shots each makes and how good they are at making free throws and whether they commit a lot of fouls and turnovers or not.
 Stuff like that, not how two teams did against a common opponent and calculate what the score is going to be when they play each other.”